Electric MINI Aceman crossover arriving in 2024

 While the exterior of the Concept Aceman is certainly colourful, that’s nothing compared to the cabin, which features a wild array of different shades, patterns and textures.
 You won’t find any leather or chrome here, with MINI using materials like recycled polyester, iridescent-finish metals and even green velvet velour for the steering wheel to create an eye-catching look.

 We expect most of these features to be left behind with the concept.
 However, a version of the ultra-thin, circular OLED display, below which is a small row of toggle switches for the gear selector, drive modes and volume.
 Both these elements are likely to reach production, with the concept even using near-production-spec hardware.
 However, the projector system that casts images and maps onto the dashboard is much less likely to be carried over to the model you can buy.

 As you’d expect from a MINI, the use of space inside the Concept Aceman is quite clever, so the relatively small car does feel quite big inside.
 MINI says there’s enough space to seat five, and we expect this will be the case for the production Aceman as well.

-Rather than showing off the Concept Aceman at a motor show as you’d expect, MINI is playing off the car’s bold, colourful design and debuting it at Gamescom 2022: a gaming convention being held in Cologne this August.
+Rather than showing off the Concept Aceman at a motor show as you’d expect, MINI played off the car’s bold, colourful design and debuted it at Gamescom 2022: a gaming convention held in Cologne, Germany.

 Future electric MINI models

 MINI has confirmed that it'll transition to an electric-only brand by 2030, with plans to launch several EVs over the next few years.
 The most important is the next-generation MINI Electric hatchback, which will make its official debut at the Munich Motor Show in September 2023, before its convertible counterpart hits the road by 2025.